Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Abstract

 \section{Abstract}

-We developed a new advanced ultra-cold Dysprosium (Dy) apparatus, which incorporates a quantum gas microscope (QGM) with a resolution of a quarter micrometer.
-The QGM and the cooling and trapping regions are within the same vacuum glass vessel assuring simple atom transport between them.
-We demonstrate the essential experimental steps of laser and evaporative cooling, lattice loading, transporting and precise positioning of a cloud of the bosonic isotope $^{164}$Dy at the QGM focal plane.
-Preliminary basic characterization of the QGM and future plans in enabling its full capacity are outlined.
-We also present a feasible platform for simulating complex spin models of quantum magnetism, such as XYZ model, by exploiting a set of closely spaced opposite parity levels in Dy with a large magnetic and electric dipole moment.
+We report on the development of an advanced ultracold dysprosium apparatus, which incorporates a cold atom microscope (CAM) with a design resolution of a quarter micrometer.
+The CAM and the cooling and trapping regions are within the same vacuum glass vessel ensuring simple atom transport between them.
+We demonstrate the essential experimental steps of laser and evaporative cooling, lattice loading, transporting and precise positioning of a cloud of the bosonic isotope $^{164}$Dy at the CAM focal plane.
+Basic characterization of the CAM and future plans in enabling its full capacity are outlined.
+We also present a feasible platform for simulating complex spin models of quantum magnetism, such as the $XYZ$ model, by exploiting a set of closely spaced opposite parity levels in Dy with a large magnetic and electric dipole moment.
 We isolate a degenerate isospin-1/2 system, which possesses both magnetic and electric dipole-dipole coupling, containing Ising, exchange and spin-orbit terms.
-The last gives rise to a spin model with asymmetric tunable rates, dependable on the lattice geometry.
+The last gives rise to a spin model with asymmetric tunable rates that depend on the lattice geometry.